wallarm/product-documentation/docs/latest/admin-en/configure-parameters-en.md

     **Default value**: `on`

-### wallarm_stalled_worker_timeout

-Sets the time limit for processing a single request for an NGINX worker in seconds.

-If the time exceeds the limit, data about NGINX workers is written to the `stalled_workers_count` and `stalled_workers` [statistic](configure-statistics-service.md##working-with-the-statistics-service) parameters.

-!!! info
-    This parameter can be set inside the http, server, and location blocks.

-    **Default value**: `5` (five seconds)

 ### wallarm_partner_client_uuid

+!!! warning "Predecessors of the directive"
+    In Wallarm node 3.4 and lower, role of this directive was performed by the `wallarm_instance` directive (now deprecated), in 3.6 – by the [`wallarm_application`](#wallarm_application) directive (now is used for different purpose).

 Unique identifier of the [tenant](../waf-installation/multi-tenant/overview.md) for the [multi-tenant](../waf-installation/multi-tenant/deploy-multi-tenant-node.md) Wallarm node.
-The value should be a string in [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier#Format) `8-4-4-4-12` format, for example:
+The value should be a string in the [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier#Format) format, for example:

 * `11111111-1111-1111-1111-111111111111`
 * `123e4567-e89b-12d3-a456-426614174000`